Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 existence of this extension, because it should be implied by the availability of the validation layers.

-Now let's see what a callback function looks like.
+Now let's see what a debug callback function looks like.
 Add a new static member function called `debugCallback` with the `PFN_vkDebugUtilsMessengerCallbackEXT` prototype.
 The `VKAPI_ATTR` and `VKAPI_CALL` ensure that the function has the right signature for Vulkan to call it.